oorischubert/FridgeMate/README.md

 - 📸 Computer vision for food detection (apples, bananas, etc.)
 - 🤚 Hand tracking for interactive features
 - 🔍 Search and filter food items in/out of fridge
-- 🧠 AI-powered recipe suggestions
-- 📱 Firebase integration for cloud storage
+- 📱 Firebase integration for app integration
-- 🤖 OpenAI integration for image analysis and recipe generation
+- 🤖 OpenAI integration for image analysis

 ## Prerequisites